-Bin Collections During Severe Weather
+Bin Collections During High Winds or Severe Weather

 We will continue to undertake the regular scheduled collection of household and commercial waste wherever it is deemed safe to do so.
 The decision on whether it is safe for a refuse collection vehicle to access a specific location/street has to be determined locally by the driver of that vehicle, taking into account the driving and weather conditions at that time and the physical nature of the area that has to be negotiated.